voxpupuli/puppet-extlib/README.md

 ### default_content

 Takes an optional content and an optional template name and returns the contents of a file.

-*Examples:*

 ```puppet
 $config_file_content = default_content($file_content, $template_location)